avito-tech/avito-android/docs/content/docs/ide/Speedup.md

 ## Ignore unneeded files

-`build` directories in modules contain many files.
-You can hide and ignore them from the Editor.
+You can hide and ignore generated files from the Editor.
-We assume that any little bit can help to IDE.
+We assume that any little bit can help IDE.

 **Preferences > Editor > File Types > Ignore Files and Folders**

+- `.gradle`
+- `build`

 {{< hint warning>}}
 Some intermediate build files are still needed for development.